AhmedLSayed9/shopzler/README.md

 # Shopzler

-A new open source E-commerce App project created using Flutter and GetX.
+A new open source E-commerce App created using Flutter and GetX.

 <img src="https://im7.ezgif.com/tmp/ezgif-7-5a973b257c43.gif">